Skip to contents

 Value

-estimate_risk() will always return a data frame as a tibble, and all references herein to a data frame being returned are for a data frame as a tibble (see tibble::tibble() for more detail).
-However, the manner in which the data frame is returned will come in one of two ways, depending on the time argument
+estimate_risk() will always return a data frame as a tibble, and all references herein to a data frame being returned are for a data frame as a tibble (see the tibble package for more detail).
+However, the manner in which the data frame is returned will come in one of two ways, depending on the time argument:

 • When time = "both": A list of length 2, with each item in the list being a data frame containing the 10-year and 30-year estimates, in that order